nadinbell/friends_test/README.md

 # friends_test
-This is a very simple basic React app, using TypeScript and Redux
+This is a basic React app, using TypeScript and Redux.
+Just playing with code.

 There are still many things to do:
  - error handling (add and fix);